 There are many ways to become a family, and the Arizona adoption process is one of them.
-However, it is not the right way for everyone.
+However, it is not the right family-building option for everyone.

 Adopting an infant is a major commitment that will require a lot of work, patience and perseverance.
 Before you begin the process to adopt a baby in Arizona, take time to explore your options, learn more about this journey and be certain this is something you’re ready to pursue.

-Once you’ve committed to adopting a child in Arizona, the next step in the adoption process is to decide which type of adoption you want to pursue.
-While American Adoptions specializes in the domestic adoption of infants across the U.S., there are three main ways to adopt children in Arizona:
+Once you’ve committed to adopting a child in Arizona, the next step in the process is to decide which type of adoption you want to pursue.
+While our agency specializes in the domestic placement of infants across the U.S., there are three main ways to adopt children in Arizona:

 Families who are specifically looking to adopt a baby in Arizona (or another state in the U.S.) should work with a private agency to complete a domestic infant adoption.
 Domestic adoption agencies provide all the services you will need to adopt a newborn in Arizona.
-This includes professional counseling for birth parents and adoptive parents, financial protection for adoptive parents, and home study services.
+This includes professional counseling for prospective birth parents and adoptive parents, screening services and help finding an adoption opportunity, home study services and more.
 American Adoptions is just such an agency in Arizona.
-Working with a full-service agency, like American Adoptions, gives you the ability to work with one adoption professional to complete all steps necessary for an infant adoption within the United States.
+Working with a full-service agency like American Adoptions gives you the ability to work with one adoption professional to complete all steps necessary for an infant adoption in Arizona.

 Children of all ages can be adopted internationally.
-If you are comfortable adopting an older child, this is a good option.
-Regulations and costs vary based on the country you choose to adopt from, as well as which international adoption agency you choose to work with in Arizona.
+If you are comfortable adopting an older child from another culture, this can be a good option.
+Regulations and costs vary based on the country you choose to adopt from, as well as which international adoption agency you choose to work with.
 Families adopting internationally should be prepared to provide their child with connections to their ethnic and cultural heritage.
 Read more about international adoption in Arizona here.

-This may be the most important decision you make during the adoption process.
+This may be the most important decision you make during the entire process.
 Your adoption professional will define the quality of adoption experience you’ll have.
-It is essential you do research and ask questions before choosing an adoption professional in Arizona.
+It is essential you do research and ask questions before choosing this professional.

 Some things to consider:

-Do not compare adoption professionals by price.
+- Do not compare adoption professionals solely by price.
 Agencies offer varying levels of services and financial safety, so choosing a less expensive agency may not provide you the same quality of service.
 This could put you at risk financially and emotionally.
 Instead, ask the professionals you’re considering detailed questions about their fee structures and the services included in those fees to get a true value comparison.

-Pursuing adoption without an agency in Arizona may put you in jeopardy of adoption fraud and financial loss.
-The experience of an adoption specialist will protect you from this occurrence.
+- Pursuing adoption without an agency in Arizona may put you at risk for adoption scams and financial loss.
+The experience of an adoption specialist will protect you from these occurrences.

 The most common types of adoption professionals include:

 Adoption law centers should not be confused with adoption law firms.
 These centers are usually not reviewed regularly, and may not be properly certified.
 They generally operate in a manner similar to adoption facilitators, which are not legal in Arizona.
 This could put birth and adoptive families at risk.

 In addition to filling out paperwork, you will create an adoptive family profile for expectant mothers to view.
 You will also complete your Arizona adoption home study, participate in newborn adoption training classes for the state of Arizona, and more.

-Finding an Arizona infant adoption opportunity with a birth mother is one of the most important and emotional parts of the adoption process.
-Once you have gone “active” as a waiting adoptive family, entering into an opportunity can take a few weeks or a few months after expectant parents view your adoption profile.
+Finding an infant adoption opportunity with a prospective birth mother is one of the most important and exciting parts of the adoption process.
+Once you have gone “active” as a waiting adoptive family, entering into an opportunity can take a few weeks or a few months.
 A variety of factors can influence your adoption wait time, but it is ultimately up to each prospective birth mother to pick the family she wants to adopt her child.

-Once a match is made, the birth parents and the prospective adoptive family will get to know each other to whatever extent both parties want.
+Once a family has been selected for an adoption opportunity, the prospective birth mother and adoptive parents will get to know each other to whatever extent both parties want.
 American Adoption specialists can help facilitate the communication between the two families.
 This will help ease awkwardness and hopefully build a strong relationship to last a lifetime.

-In Arizona, the birth mother must wait at least 72 hours after the birth of the child to give consent to adoption.
-The consent must be in writing, and witnessed by two people who are at least 18 years of age.
+In Arizona, the prospective birth mother must wait at least 72 hours after the birth of the child to give her consent to adoption.
+The consent must be in writing and witnessed by two people who are at least 18 years of age.
 Upon signing, the birth mother’s parental rights are terminated, and her consent is irrevocable.

-If you are adopting a child outside of Arizona, you will need to follow the consent laws of that state, as well as the travel guidelines established by the Interstate Compact on the Placement of Children (ICPC).
+If you are adopting a child born outside of Arizona, you will need to follow the consent laws of that state, as well as the travel guidelines established by the Interstate Compact on the Placement of Children (ICPC).
 You may be required to stay in your baby’s birth state for up to a few weeks while you wait for ICPC clearances.
-(ICPC will not affect you if you adopt a child in Arizona.
+(ICPC will not affect you if you adopt a child in Arizona).

 After placement, your Arizona home study professional will arrange to come back for the post-placement in-home visits that must occur before your adoption is finalized in court.
-Your Arizona adoption specialist will visit within 30 days of placement, then once every three months until the adoption is finalized.
-This is to ensure that everyone is adjusting to the new family arrangement.
+Your home study worker will visit within 30 days of placement, then once every three months until the Arizona adoption is finalized.
+This is to ensure that everyone is adjusting well to the new family arrangement.

 An adoption finalization hearing will be scheduled approximately six months after the initial placement of your child.
 This will take place in Arizona Superior Court, and your adoption attorney will attend with you.
 This is when the judge reviews your adoption and officially gives you parental rights.